Concept testing

 Test the concept against the people who'd actually buy it

-A concept only resonates if it resonates with the right audience, so the test starts with the room.
-Compose a panel by type, generation, geography, channel propensity, and lifecycle stage — the same fields your media team already targets — and you're reading reactions before a recruiter would have returned your first email.
+A concept only resonates if it resonates with the right audience, so the planned test would start with the room.
+An organization could compose a panel by type, generation, geography, channel propensity, and lifecycle stage — the same fields your media team already targets — before recruiting a human panel.

-Swap in a sceptical segment, a power-user segment, or a brand-new market and run the same concept again to see where it travels.
-Browse the full persona library to choose who sits in the room, then turn the loop into a repeatable synthetic focus group whenever an idea needs pressure.
+It could swap in a sceptical segment, a power-user segment, or a brand-new market and explore the same concept again.
+Browse the full persona library to preview who the future specialty could seat, then read the synthetic focus groups concept whenever an idea needs pressure.

 B2C 25–44 Category buyer Evaluation